 Advertising a 'Want'

-There are are a couple of specialist record collecting magazines in the UK the best known of which is 'Record Collector'.
+The best known specialist record collecting magazine in the UK is 'Record Collector'.
 Each month the magazine publishes lists of records 'for sale' and as 'wants' within its small advertisements section.
 This has been a good way to make a 'Want' known to dealers and fellow collectors alike- but it isn't cheap and doesn't guarantee a result.
-Record Collector has an online trading system of its own now attached to its web site- though it frequently seems to have problems.
-You can advertise for free on the web site of BIRDpages (British Independent Record Dealer Pages)- an excellent site to find dealers in your area.
-You can also advertise a want at the web site of the Music Fair organiser VIP or even put one on my guest book which you can find on my home page- again at no charge.
+You can also put one on my guest book which you can find on my home page- at no charge.

 Record and Music Fairs are events at which dealers congregate with the objective of selling their stock to eager collectors.
 They are excellent places to meet dealers, ask questions and to compete with fellow collectors at rummaging through the bargain boxes.
 If you are looking for a particular record it's a good idea to simply walk round a record fair announcing the fact to every dealer There's a good chance that one or more of them will be able to put you on to somebody that has it for sale.
 Don't expect something for nothing though- most record dealers are enthusiasts, but they have a living to make.

-VIP are one of the largest Fair organisers in the UK, especially for the midlands and the south, and they are responsible for some of the largest in Europe including the mammoth event at London's Olympia- well worth checking out.
+VIP are one of the largest Fair organisers in the UK, and are responsible for some of the largest in Europe including a mammoth event at London's Olympia- well worth checking out.
 Their web site also has a very large data base of items 'for sale' and that too can yield results- so pay a visit and don't forget to plug your 'want' into their search engine.

 Oh, and of course don't forget to 'rummage' when you are at a Record Fair.
 You might just find what you are looking for- or you might come across something else you like better.
 I can't remember how many times I've been asked "Are you looking for something in particular?"- to which I reply "Yes, but I don't know what it will be until I see it!".

 Of course, you can always surf the net in your quest for old 45s.
-There are a few dealers who try and keep lists of records for sale, but they aren't always up to date so don't rely on them.
-Although it's not to everybody's taste, a better place to look is probably the online auction site Ebay This has come on by leaps and bounds as a place to trade in old vinyl since I originally wrote this piece- so why not give that a try too?
+When I first wrote this page the Internet was still young and not a reliable place to be looking for old records, but times have changed and there are hosts of dealer advertsiing their stocks via websites.
+A great place to look is also the online auction site Ebay This has come on by leaps and bounds as a place to trade in old vinyl since I originally wrote this piece- so why not give that a try too?

 Anyhow, don't give up the chase if you draw a blank to start with- those old 45s really are all out there somewhere!